Chevron, Transocean face second $11 billion Brazil lawsuit

-RIO DE JANEIRO (Reuters) - A Brazilian federal prosecutor on Tuesday launched his second 20 billion real ($10.9 billion) lawsuit against U.S. oil company Chevron (CVX.N) and driller Transocean RIGN.VX, doubling the stakes against the companies as critics call him as overzealous.
+RIO DE JANEIRO (Reuters) - A Brazilian federal prosecutor on Tuesday launched his second 20-billion-real ($10.9-billion) lawsuit against U.S. oil company Chevron (CVX.N) and driller Transocean RIGN.VX, doubling the stakes against the companies as critics assailed him as overzealous.

-The new lawsuit, the prosecutor’s second civil case against the companies in less than five months, is related to an oil leak discovered on March 4 in Chevron’s offshore Frade field northeast of Rio de Janeiro, the Federal Public Prosecutor’s office said in an email.
+The new lawsuit, the prosecutor’s second civil damages case against the companies in less than five months, is related to an oil leak discovered in Chevron’s offshore Frade field northeast of Rio de Janeiro on March 4, the Federal Public Prosecutor’s office said in an emailed statement.

-The new lawsuit, filed in federal court in Campos, north of Rio de Janeiro, also seeks to prevent Chevron and Transocean from operating in Brazil, transferring Brazilian profits overseas, obtaining government-backed finance and moving equipment from the country, the statement said.
+The new civil suit -- filed in federal court in Campos, north of Rio de Janeiro -- also seeks to prevent Chevron and Transocean from operating in Brazil, transferring Brazilian profits overseas, obtaining government-backed finance and moving equipment from the country, the statement said.

-“The second leak is as serious or more serious than the first, so the damages have to be in the same category,” Santos de Oliveira told Reuters.
-“While they are not a simple mathematical calculation, they are not symbolic either.”

-Chevron and Transocean’s activities may have damaged the Frade reservoir, making it impossible to produce from the field, denying Brazil its right to royalties on a public resource, Santos de Oliveira, 47, said.
+The prosecutor said he also plans to investigate Brazilian national oil regulator ANP and environmental protection agency Ibama over their handling of the November spill and March leak.

-In November, he launched his initial 20 billion real lawsuit over an estimated 3,000-barrel spill in the Frade field.
-Santos de Oliveira considers the spill as one of the worst-ever ecological disasters in Brazil.
+In November, the same prosecutor, Eduardo Santos de Oliveira, launched initial 20-billion-real lawsuit over an estimated 3,000-barrel spill in the Frade field.

-Chevron’s November spill was less than 0.1 percent of BP’s (BP.L) 2010 Deepwater Horizon disaster in the Gulf of Mexico.
-Chevron said the March leak, which led to the latest lawsuit, was about two barrels, of which less than one escaped, making it less than 0.1 percent of Chevron’s November spill.
-Unlike in the Gulf of Mexico, no Chevron oil came near the coast.
+The November spill was less than 0.1 percent of BP’s (BP.L) 2010 Deepwater Horizon disaster in the Gulf of Mexico.
+The March spill was even smaller.
+Neither came close to the shore.

-“The filing of the second lawsuit is another in a series of outrageous actions brought by the same district attorney who previously filed both a criminal and civil case, all of which are without merit,” Chevron said in a statement.

-“The 20-billion-real figure in both civil lawsuits is arbitrary and has no legal and factual basis,” Chevron said.
+“I can’t figure out where he got these numbers from or how he came up with such a figure, it seems unreal,” said Ildo Sauer, a professor at the University of Sao Paulo’s Electrotenical and Energy Institute and former head of natural gas and energy at Brazil’s state-led oil company Petrobras.

 In the BP spill 11 died and about 4.9 billion barrels leaked over three months.
 In Frade, no one was hurt and the leak was stopped in four days, according to Chevron.